Acknowledging the folks who supported my ISEA 2011 dream

 Anonymous

-Luinda Bleackley (who also provided clarity to my confused descriptions of my work)
+Luinda Bleackley (who also provided clarity to my confused descriptions of the work)

 Teresa McDowell (who gently suggested alternative ways of reaching out to possible supporters)